jc782/jc782.github.io/_posts/2020-04-06-BookReviews.markdown

 ### Bad Blood, John Carreyrou
 *August 2020*
 [Audio book] - The tale of Theranos.
-Stunning account of lies, deceipt, and groupthink leading to the rise and fall Theranos.
+Stunning account of lies, deceit, and groupthink leading to the rise and fall Theranos.

 ### Everest The First Ascent: The untold story of Griffith Pugh, Harriet Tuckey